AndyMDH/AndyMDH/README.md

 ### 👋 Hi there, I'm Andy.

-🔭 I’m currently working as a ML + AE Engineer at Xomnia
+🔭 I’m currently working recommender systems at Springer Nature AI Lab.

 ⚡In my spare time, you can catch me cycling, playing squash, looking at stars, exploring countries, cooking new food recipes, but always learning new things.